 日本語 English

-Endeavor to create a circular economy
+Endeavor to Create a Circular Economy

-Biomass strategy and Recycling strategyTCFD
+Biomass Strategy and Recycling Strategy

 Biomass strategy and Recycling strategy

-Bio-based plastics made from plants—which grow by absorbing CO2— and animals are attracting much attention as a possible substitute for conventional petroleum-derived plastics.
 As we believe that a shift to bio-based raw materials encourages resource recycling, curbs the further use of fossil resources, and therefore helps mitigate climate change, we aim to expand our lineup of bio-based plastic products.

-The Mitsui Chemicals Group has procured and introduced bio-based hydrocarbons as feedstock for our naphtha crackers at the Osaka Works ethylene plant.
-At the same time, we are producing and marketing chemicals such as phenol and acetone, as well as plastics products such as polyethylene and polypropylene under the mass balance approach, which allows for the attribution of bio-based content to specific products.
-In order to expand the lineup of bio-based hydrocarbon derivatives that we can offer, we are currently in the process of obtaining International Sustainability & Carbon Certification (ISCC) PLUS certification for a variety of our products.
-As of September 2024, we have received certification for approximately 40 products, including products made from naphtha and products further downstream.
+In order to expand the lineup of bio-based hydrocarbon derivatives that we can offer, we are working to obtain ISCC PLUS certification for each product, and as of September 2025, approximately 40 products have been certified, including products produced from naphtha and their downstream products.
 Through our collaborations with partners like Teijin Limited, which uses the Group’s biomass-derived bisphenol A to develop and produce biomass-derived polycarbonate resins, and efforts to promote sales of BePLAYER™ products, we will establish a social foothold for biomass and propel the spread of both bio-based chemicals and bio-based plastics.

 バイオマスナフサによるバイオマス化学品およびバイオマスプラスチックの製造・販売